-Friendship Center is a fully licensed non-profit adult day services program providing professional, compassionate, affordable care in Southern Santa Barbara County at two sites – Montecito and Goleta.
+Friendship Center is a fully licensed non-profit adult day services program providing professional, compassionate, affordable care at two sites – Montecito and Goleta.

 Our mission is to preserve and enrich the quality of life for aging and dependent adults through innovative programs that value the dignity and worth of every person.
 We provide respite, support, and education, enabling families to continue to be engaged in their community, careers, and commitments.

 For some, the holidays bring that warm, fuzzy feeling, while for others they are more challenging.
 Many have high expectations that are difficult to meet, no matter your family circumstances.
 However, when adult children come home and see parents and other older relatives after time apart, they may discover that

 We know you received a lot of appeals from worthy non-profits yesterday on Giving Tuesday.
 However, Friendship Center provides a unique service, the only nonprofit adult day services program in the Santa Barbara community.
 Here at Friendship Center, we were busy having tacos this Tuesday.
 So we decided to make